-From burned-out candles to dim mood lighting and tables lined with Yankees and Red Socks baseball cards, the on-set recreation of The Boston doesn’t skimp on the details, leaving Holmes to refer to the experience as otherworldly.
+From burned-out candles to dim mood lighting and tables lined with Yankees and Red Sox baseball cards, the on-set recreation of The Boston doesn’t skimp on the details, leaving Holmes to refer to the experience as otherworldly.

 “Being here for the first time, I felt like I had seen a ghost, and now it is more pleasant,” Holmes says.
 “I’m a little bit more comfortable [now], especially more than in the first season.”